 If someone wanted to learn to make pipes I'd say take a class—they're all over America and easy to find these days.
 But make sure the instructor is reputable.
 Too often, unskilled and unqualified people teach and spread some ill habits.
 Back in the day, techniques weren't shared and secrecy was prevalent.
 You had to do it apprentice-style, much like a tattoo artist.

 Do you do commissions?

 I used to do commissions when I had no rep and no voice.
 Now I make whatever I want.
 This is both good and bad: On one hand, I'm following my own unique voice, but a piece may sit in my studio for a little before it's finally sold.

 What kind of customers usually buy your glass?

-The type of person that buys from me varies greatly, as I make pieces that range from about £70 to £80,000.
+The type of person that buys from me varies greatly, as I make pieces that range from $90 to $100,000.
 With that great of a range, there is everyone from Johnny-Smokes-a-Lot who lives in his mom's basement to very well-known rappers and hip-hop artists.

 What's the piece you're most proud of?